strvcom/android-chat-component/component_conversations.md

 ## How to use

-To make the component work correctly, you need to perform following steps.
+To make the component work correctly, you need to perform the following steps.

 ### Add `ConversationRecyclerView` widget into your xml layout